lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Rule IDs identify the Rules used for Compression/Decompression or for Fragmentation/Reassembly.

+The scope of the Rule ID of a Compression/Decompression Rule is the link between the SCHC C/D in a given Dev and the corresponding SCHC C/D in the Network insfractructure side.
-The scope of a Rule ID is the undirected link instance (i.e. per Dev, regardless of direction) between a SCHC Compressor and its corresponding SCHC Decompressor, or between a SCHC Fragmenter and its corresponding SCHC Reassembler.
+The scope of the Rule ID of a Fragmentation/Reassembly Rule is the link between the SCHC F/R in a given Dev and the corresponding SCHC F/R in the Network insfractructure side.
+If such a link is bidirectional, the scope includes both directions.

-Within this scope, Rule IDs for Compression and Rule IDs for Fragmentation share the same space.
+Inside their scopes, Rules for Compression/Decompression and Rules for Fragmentation/Reassembly share the same Rule ID space.

 The size of the Rule IDs is not specified in this document, as it is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.
 It is defined in Profiles.